 All-wheel drive is standard, and it’s a capable and versatile system.
 I drove the Ascent on sand, rocks and dirt, and it remained sure-footed.
 A robust 8.7 inches of ground clearance and the standard X-Mode AWD system helps; it automatically moderates engine, transmission and braking to assist with tricky conditions.
 For example, I climbed a steep, rocky berm, and on the way down, X-Mode’s hill descent control feature automatically moderated the brakes and throttle to assist with a smooth descent.

-The Ascent can tow up to 5,000 pounds, and a system that reduces trailer sway is standard.
-Those in the extra-adventurous camp will be happy to know that Subaru engineered the Ascent's standard roof rails to handle the weight of a roof tent (I'm looking at you, millennials).
-Sadly, I didn't get to test this claim, either.
+The all-new Subaru Ascent can tow up to 5,000 pounds, and a system that reduces trailer sway is standard.
+Those in the extra-adventurous camp will be happy to know that Subaru engineered the Ascent’s standard roof rails to handle the weight of a roof tent (I’m looking at you, millennials).
+Sadly, I didn’t get to test this claim, either.

 My parenting style is to take the path of least resistance in keeping my kids happy and alive — simple, unfussy and straightforward.
-The new Ascent's cabin feels me.
+The new Subaru Ascent’s cabin feels me.
 Its design is clean and materials utilitarian.

 There’s a mix of padded and unpadded plastic in the mid-level Premium trim level I drove, and the only offensive part is the trim: A tacky faux-snakeskin-like beige plastic lines the dash and doors.
 On uplevel Touring models, the cabin strikes a more luxurious tone, however, with low-gloss wood paneling and leather for the seats and other surfaces.